Buddhism in Mongolia: Three or Five Waves of Cultural Blossoming

 Tibetan Buddhism, for example, began its flow northward in the seventh century, when the Lhasa King Songtsen Gampo conquered large sections of west and southwestern Hor, including Khotan and Kokonor.
 The pace picked up with Padma Sambhava’s work in Tibet in the eighth century.
 Two of his twenty-five main disciples were Mongol (Sokpo Tamdrin and Sokpo Lhapel), and they carried their lineages back with them.
 Early traces of the Nyingma School can be found from this period.

 Then, according to legend, after the Buddhist monk Pelgyi Dorje assassinated the Tibetan king Langdarma in 841, he fled to Mongolia for sanctuary, and built a monastery near Karakorum.
-Mongols today speak as this as Ogin Hrid, the ruins of which can still be seen.
+Mongols today speak of this as Ogin Hrid, the ruins of which can still be seen.

 However, the three waves listed by Lobsang Tamdrin certainly played the most dominant roles in defining the Mongol character as well as Mongolian history.It is relevant to speak of a fourth wave with the advent of Under Gegen, a Mongol lama who travelled to Tibet in the mid-seventeenth century, became a close friend of the Fifth Dalai Lama.
 The two were co-students of the great Fourth Panchen Lama, Lobsang Chokyi Gyaltsen.